If you love hi-fi gear, you’re not gonna love this…

 - Support ethical businesses doing genuinely good work

-If your equipment has been damaged or destroyed, please do something about it.
-Doing nothing only causes others to fall victim.
-Standing up for yourself delivers results like we’ve seen in 2024, with two businesses losing major cases in Joondalup Magistrates Court, the worst offender being crushed by my friend, colleague and expert witness.
-Bravo to those courageous individuals for bringing, and WINNING those cases!
+Coming forward and standing up for yourself delivers the results we’ve seen in 2024, with two businesses losing major cases in Joondalup Magistrates Court, the worst offender being crushed by my friend and expert witness Jason @ The Speaker Doctor.

 HoS FAQs